jjquek/defi-upgradeable-contract/README.md

 - Stake ethers for stEth on Lido for users
 - View the USD value of all deposited ERC20 tokens

-## Challenges/Further Work
+## Reflections/Further Work

-- Test coverage must be extended.
+- **Greater Test Coverage**

-- Development Process and State Structure of contract should have been more carefully planned out at the start.
+Testing beyond basic access control and ether depositing, we should try to validate the Manager functions in particular.

+- **Systems Thinking**

+I should have considered the contract functionality as a 'whole system' in the initial stages of my planning as to better define how funds would flow in and out of the contract.

+- **Hardhat Over Truffle**

-- Should have used Hardhat instead of Truffle
+Should have used Hardhat instead of Truffle e.g. for ease of [running automated tests on a fork of mainnet](https://stackoverflow.com/questions/70965282/how-do-i-interact-with-uniswap-v2-in-a-truffle-test-suite).
+This would have been beneficial for testing the `swap` and `stake` functionality, for example.
-- Deploy on public testnet.